 Although they are not that visually intimidating, standard poodles actually make pretty good guard dogs, as they are alert, brave, and protective of their owners.

 A mid-sized poodle by American standards, the miniature poodle is usually 11 to 15 inches tall and weighs 14 to 18 pounds.
-Although they are smaller than their standard counterparts, these pups have just as much personality, and they make great pets for families.
+Although they are smaller than their standard counterparts, mini poodles have just as much personality, and they make excellent family dogs.

 The tiny toy poodle is the smallest of the three AKC-recognized size variants, and weighs less than 10 pounds (usually between 6 and 9 pounds).
-They usually stand about 8 to 10 inches high at the shoulder, making them perfectly pint-sized.
-If you are looking for a loveable lap dog, it is hard to go wrong with a toy poodle.
+The toy poodle stands about 8 to 10 inches high at the shoulder, making him perfectly pint-sized.
+These loveable companion dogs are sure to keep your lap warm!

 There are a ton of Klein poodles in the US, but they are not recognized by the AKC as a valid size variant.
-The UKC treats them much like standard poodles, with whom they compete in dog shows.
-Klein poodles are akin to small standard poodles, and most stand between 15 and 20 inches in height and weigh about 40 to 50 pounds.
+The UKC treats Moyen poodles much like standard poodles, with whom they compete in dog shows.
+Klein poodles are akin to small standard poodles, or medium poodles, and most stand between 15 and 20 inches in height and weigh about 40 to 50 pounds.

 Teacup poodles are not recognized by most of the major breed registries; instead, they are an unofficial name breeders and poodle enthusiasts give to very small toy poodles.

-There aren’t any clearly defined size guidelines for teacup poodles, but most dogs that enjoy the label are in the 5- to 7-pound range.
+There aren’t any clearly defined size guidelines for teacup poodles, but most dogs that enjoy the label are in the 5- to 7-pound.